SrAndromeda/Backloader-rework/README.txt

         Example for good operating systems:
         pathToTargetFolder = "/home/pixselious/Downloads/YouTube/RicingArtixSeason5"

     3. Follow command line prompts.
 Prepare a link to your YouTube playlist.
 Use YouTube's share button to avoid any confusion.
+Make sure it is public or available by link.
         Example:
         https://youtube.com/playlist?list=PLlaN88a7y2_plecYoJxvRFTLHVbIVAOoc

+Because of the way YouTube works, downloading videos in 720p is much faster than higher resolutions and does not require intense post-processing on your computer.
+Consider limiting the script to 720p if you are running it on your main machine.

 Random notes: